Thinking about the symbiotic relationship between the Media and Terrorism

 It is hard not to conclude that terrorism judged on its own terms- as a way of getting attention and arousing alarm- has been a success.
 This contradicts the evidence that proves that most terrorist movements fade away without attaining their strategic goals.

 Media Frames a Distorted Threat Perception of Terrorism

 The symbiotic relationship between terrorism and media produces a particular perception of terrorism as an existential threat to the security of Western countries.
 The media plays a critical role in producing the illusion that terrorism is an existential threat to the security of Western countries.
 There is a difference between security and existential threats.
-An existential threat is a threat to a nation-states survival.
-In many developing countries, the systematic effects of terrorism are real- things that can affect more than one person should they happen- posing a genuine existentialist threat to the state (e.g. Afghanistan, Iraq, Libya, Nigeria, Pakistan, Somalia, Syria and Yemen).
-The existence of actors with the capacity for violence other than the state is always a threat to state legitimacy and under certain conditions can precipitate civil conflict.
+An existential threat is a threat to a nation-state’s survival.
+In many developing countries, the systematic effects of terrorism are real- e.g. things that can affect more than one person should they happen- posing a genuine existentialist threat to the state (as seen in Afghanistan, Iraq, Libya, Nigeria, Pakistan, Somalia, Syria and Yemen).
+The existence of actors with the capacity for violence other than the state is always a threat to state legitimacy and, under certain conditions, can precipitate civil conflict.

 “People tend to assess the relative importance of issues by the ease with which they are retrieved from memory—and this is largely determined by the extent of coverage in the media.”